Student credit cards — basic cards for low income students

 • Only use your credit card for essential items.
 If you want to buy something but don't need it straight away, consider saving up for it instead.
 Keeping your credit card at home, not adding it to your digital wallet and saving it for textbooks, groceries and emergencies is a good way to curb the temptation to spend.

 • Stick to a budget.
 You should create a realistic budget that accounts for your necessary expenses (school supplies, bills, groceries), but also leave room for any emergencies expenses you may have.
-If you stick to this, you'll know to set aside money from your savings each month to pay off your credit card in full and will avoid any nasty surprises when your bill arrives each month.
+If you stick to this, you'll know to set aside money from your savings each month to pay off your credit card in full.

 • Aim to pay your balance off in full every month.
 Although you're only required to pay the minimum payment each month, doing this could land you with high interest costs and an unmanageable debt.
 Instead, you should aim to pay off your balance in full each month.